shehab267/Random-Background-Color/README.md

 # Random-Background-Color

-Creat a simple formella produce Random-Background-Color Using Vanilla JS
+Creat a simple function produce Random-Background-Color Using Vanilla JS

 ## How it work: